surniaulula/wpsso-user-locale/readme.txt

 	* Refactored the WpssoUl `min_version_notice()` method to use PHP's `trigger_error()` and include a notice to refresh plugin update information.

 == Upgrade Notice ==

+= 1.2.1-dev.2 =

+(2018/03/21) Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.

 = 1.2.0 =